Lead Paint Inspections

 Full Risk Reduction Inspections

 Follow these steps to have your lead paint inspection go as smoothly as possible (and to avoid a return trip with additional fees).
 Use our Book Now page when you are ready to set up an appointment.
-Lead inspections must be booked at least 24 hours in advance – we can usually fit you on the schedule within 2-3 days.
+We can usually fit you on the schedule within 2-3 days.

-Note: All lead paint inspectors are required by law to notify MDE at least 24 hours prior to an inspection appointment – they may show up at the property to audit the inspection.
+Note: All lead paint inspectors are required by law to notify MDE at least 24 hours prior to an inspection appointment.
+A representative from MDE may show up at the property before, during, or afterwards to audit the inspection.

 1. Obtain a Landlord Tracking Number